 -A strong belief that others are envious of them, coupled with jealousy of the achievements of others.

 Narcissism has a damaging effect on all types of relationships with others.
-Because achieving real intimacy is difficult for a narcissist, they will often have a pattern of short lived, intense relationships.
+Because achieving real intimacy is difficult for a narcissist, they will often have a pattern of short-lived, intense relationships.
 Many narcissists leave behind a trail of destruction when it comes to relationships.
 When presented with any form of criticism or opposition, a narcissist tends to react violently.
 They are hypersensitive to any kind of criticism that threatens the image they’ve carefully constructed for themselves.
 Narcissists are also preoccupied with superficial aspects of their lives, such as looks, money, status, and power.

-Engaging in reckless behavior is not uncommon for those with narcissistic personality disorder.
+Engaging in reckless behavior is not uncommon for those with a narcissistic personality disorder.
 This type of behavior along with exploiting others can be a source of pleasure for these individuals.
 Their sense of entitlement will lead them to believe they are above the laws, or exempt from other rules of society.
 Emotionally abusing others through bullying, manipulation, and humiliation can be quite common.
 Other reckless behavior can include heavy drug and alcohol use that can quickly spiral into addiction.

 A narcissist often will believe that drug or alcohol addiction can’t happen to them.
 They may believe they are somehow above the possibility of becoming an addict.
 Some psychologists believe that drug or alcohol abuse is another way for narcissists to gain attention or otherwise draw focus on to them.
 Often times, using drugs or alcohol becomes a way to cope with or numb unpleasant feelings and insecurities that a narcissist is desperately trying to run away from.

-Studies suggest that almost 50% of individuals with narcissistic personality disorder also abuse drugs or alcohol.
+Studies suggest that almost 50% of individuals with a narcissistic personality disorder also abuse drugs or alcohol.
 This presents a unique challenge when it comes to getting treatment.
 Is the addiction caused by narcissism, or is it something else?
 It is also especially difficult for a narcissist to admit they need help, and they will often react with defensiveness, hostility, or aggression when confronted about a substance abuse problem.
 They will resist the help of authority figures such as a doctor, counselor, or treatment professional.
 Oftentimes a narcissistic must experience a series of especially difficult or devastating events before they can admit they need help.